 - Each profession has a unique body of knowledge that must be transmitted within a limited time frame to those entering the profession.
-Students must learn to manage their time to meet temporal as well as content requirements. - Education for practice must include making connections across professions and placing the profession of occupational therapy in a larger interprofessional context.
-Students must be provided with opportunities for interprofessional and transdisciplinary learning. - Professional education must include ample time and opportunities to apply theories and skills to actual practice. - The learning environment must include a variety of role models who embody the qualities that are valued by the profession. - Faculty in professional education are experienced practitioners who assume responsibility for transmitting the values of the profession to students.
-This calls for a collegial environment in which faculty members assume the role of mentor, facilitator, and coach rather than serving as the student's only source of knowledge.

-3. Occupational Therapy

-A person is an active being whose development is influenced by occupation and occupational contexts.
+Students must learn to manage their time to meet temporal as well as content requirements. - Education of a professional must be an interactive process in which the learner experientially engages with the curricular content. - Education is a transformational process (Mezirow, 2000) and the program facilitates students' critical reflection and examination of existing knowledge, skills, and attitudes.
+Students learn and develop new paradigms for practice through an iterative and dynamic process of professional reasoning and critical thinking. - Students are expected to be active participants in all learning experiences (Fink, 2013).
+The program embraces principles of active learning to facilitate students' application and creation of new learning in professional practice. - Education for practice must include making connections across professions and placing the profession of occupational therapy in a larger inter-professional context.
+Students must be provided with opportunities for inter-professional and transdisciplinary learning. - Professional education must include ample time and opportunities to apply theories and skills to actual practice. - The learning environment must include a variety of role models who embody the qualities that are valued by the profession. - Faculty in professional education are experienced practitioners who assume responsibility for transmitting the values of the profession to students.
+This calls for a collegial environment in which faculty members assume the role of mentor, facilitator, and coach rather than serving as the students' only knowledge source. - Professional education promotes expertise in the review and evaluation of evidence related to practice, and facilitates student research and scholarship proficiencies. - 3.
+Occupational Therapy - A person is an active being whose development is influenced by occupation and occupational contexts.

-- When normal development at any life stage is interrupted by illness, injury, or environmental barriers to participation, a corresponding breakdown of person's activity pattern and his or her ability to engage in occupation, should occur. - Occupational therapy-assisting people to participate in desired occupations in a variety of social and environmental contexts-is used to restore function, prevent dysfunction, and adapt to irreversible losses. - Wellness and prevention are influenced by engagement in occupation. - The occupational therapy process involves a partnership between the client and the occupational therapist. - Provision of occupational therapy at any level includes assessment and problem identification, goal setting, intervention planning, implementation of multiple approaches, and evaluation of outcomes based on the client-centered needs of the individual.
-Students must become familiar with each of these processes and apply them at individual and community levels. - The occupational therapy process must equally integrate the occupational therapist's specific knowledge and expertise, interpersonal skills, and ability to communicate, collaborate, and coordinate services in any given setting.
+- When typical life stage development is interrupted by illness, injury, or environmental barriers to participation, a corresponding breakdown occurs affecting a person's activity pattern and his or her occupational engagement. - Occupational therapy-assisting people to participate in desired occupations in a variety of social and environmental contexts-is used to restore function, prevent dysfunction, and adapt to irreversible losses. - Promotion and maintenance of health, wellness and adaptation, and prevention of disability are influenced by engagement in occupation. - The occupational therapy process involves a partnership between the client, family members, caregivers, health care team professionals, and the occupational therapist. - Provision of occupational therapy at any level includes evidence-informed assessment and problem identification, client-centered goal setting, intervention planning, implementation of multiple approaches, and evaluation of outcomes.
+Students must become familiar with each of these processes and apply them at individual and community levels. - Occupational therapists must be prepared to assume a variety of professional roles including practitioner, advocate, educator, scholar, researcher, administrator, and policy maker. - In any given clinical setting, the occupational therapy process must equally integrate the occupational therapist's specific knowledge and expertise, interpersonal skills, ability to communicate, collaborate with health care team members, and coordinate services. - Occupational therapists must be comfortable with ambiguity and uncertainty, and be able to adapt and flexibly modify services in accordance with clients' varying and changing needs.